Last updated on October 9th, 2023

 You may also want to check out 5 tips to get better at playing barre chords on guitar.

-This shape uses a wider grip on the fretting hand which takes practice to get comfortable with.
+This shape uses your pinky so if you’re not used to using it, it can feel awkward at first.
 This shape comes from the open C Major chord except you have to rearrange your fingers when you add your pinky (4th finger).

 It looks like this: